mohammadshokri/AirflowDag_OraclePrj/README.md

 # airFlowDagPrj

-Project Name: Airflow ETL Orchestrator
+Project Name: Airflow ETL on Oracle Database Orchestrator

 Overview:
 This project consists of several Airflow DAGs designed to orchestrate ETL (Extract, Transform, Load) processes for data pipelines in an Oracle database environment.